-In order to gain experience in epidemiology, look out for jobs in UKHSA or the UK Health Security Agency or in academia.
-You could set up alerts for jobs in NHS Jobs using terms such as "information officer", "epidemiological scientist", or "epidemiology".
+In order to gain experience in epidemiology, look out for jobs in UKHSA, Public Health Wales or the Public Health Agency of Northern Ireland.
+Relevant experience may also be gained in academia or public health organisations.
+You could also set up alerts for jobs in NHS Jobs and Health Jobs UK using terms such as "information officer", "epidemiological scientist", or "epidemiology".